Platinum Weird: Back-story

 Believing that the unusual combination of an older, well-known artist and a relatively unknown, though highly successful, writer for much younger performers might not be accepted by the public, they adopted an elaborate back-story conceived by Iovine.

 In a November 2005 Rolling Stone interview, Stewart started to plant the new story about the group's origin, stating that he conceived of the project in 1973.
 At that time he also disclosed that the project would be accompanied by a short film.

-This followed a message posted by Catherine Schwartz on her Web site that she was working on two Platinum Weird projects, a video for "Happiness" and what she described as a mockumentary set in the 1970s.
+This followed a message posted by Catherine Schwartz on her website that she was working on two Platinum Weird projects, a video for "Happiness" and what she described as a mockumentary set in the 1970s.

 Video clips showing Mick Jagger, Adam Levine, Ringo Starr, Paris Hilton, Christina Aguilera, Lindsay Lohan, Stevie Nicks and others recalling the band were distributed, along with audio tracks said to have come from 1974.

 The fictional version of Platinum Weird is a partnership between Stewart and a mythical singer/songwriter from New York City named Erin Grace.
 Erin made a strong impression on numerous artists in the UK, including Stevie Nicks, who emulated her style.
 After a handful of performances and with an album partially completed, Erin suddenly disappeared.
 Apparently distraught over the death of Nick Drake, she abruptly ran off with Elton John's boyfriend in late 1974.
 Soon afterward, she turned up in Los Angeles, where Don Henley introduced her to Lindsey Buckingham, setting into motion a relationship that would be the inspiration for the Fleetwood Mac Rumours album.

-Years later, a young DioGuardi would meet a neighbor in New York, an older hippie woman who became a mentor in her song-writing efforts.
+Years later, a young DioGuardi would meet a neighbor in New York, an older hippie woman who became a mentor in her songwriting efforts.
 In her 2004 meeting with Stewart, DioGuardi found that she already knew the words to an old Platinum Weird song, "Will You Be Around", that he was playing on his guitar.
 She had learned the song from her old neighbor, evidently the lost Erin.

 In July 2006, VH1 premiered a mockumentary entitled Rock Legends – Platinum Weird, an examination of the band's unusual story, complete with cameo appearances from such rock legends as Mick Jagger, Annie Lennox, Elton John, and Ringo Starr, all reminiscing about the former band's short-lived heyday and their impressions of the mysterious Erin Grace.
 On 5 July 2006, the day Rock Legends: Platinum Weird was shown on VH1, Platinum Weird admitted to the hoax in a Los Angeles Times interview.
 Stewart did note that the film was "80% true", with real biographical information mixed into the back-story.

 In an August 2006 interview, Stewart explained that he did meet a New Yorker in Amsterdam in the 1970s and did write some songs during their brief relationship.
 She was not, however, the Erin Grace portrayed in the film.